solid/solidproject.org/README.md

 You can run `npx serve` in your local checkout of this repository to see your changes.

+NOTE: please make sure to check out the `2023-redesign` branch!

 If you just want to propose small textual changes you can also create a PR through GitHub's online editor.